Type to search

 Price: ⭐ ⭐ ⭐ ⭐

-The Audio Technica microphone has a frequency response of 70Hz to 16kHz and a maximum SPL of 114dB, with a signal-to-noise ratio of 66 dB, 1 kHz at 1 Pa.
+It has a frequency response of 70Hz to 16kHz and a maximum SPL of 114dB, with a signal-to-noise ratio of 66 dB, 1 kHz at 1 Pa.
 It has a very low profile design for minimum visibility, resulting in much better sound quality.

-Pros and Cons of Audio-Technica PRO 42
+Pros and Cons of PRO 44

 ProsCons